surgeboris/vboard/README.md

 ## Troubleshooting
-if you get error 'no such device'.
+### 1. Error: 'no such device'
  Make sure uinput kernel module is loded with
 ```bash
 sudo modprobe uinput
 ```